alexaiung/Shark-Attack-Analysis/README.md

 Furthermore, the data is composed of basic data of the attacks, such as the location, date and time, the victim, the shark species that attacked etc.

-A simple code showed the .value_counts() and unique values for all the columns, which helped to understand the format of the data in each one.

 No duplicated rows were found after the exclusion of the empty ones.

 ## Analysing the Hypothesis
 With the purpose of understanding the fatality of shark attacks in USA and Australia, the first action was to create a new binary column named 'Fatality', which would facilitate to analyse the data originated from the 'Fatal (Y/N)' column.
-This showed us that we have a good amount of reports to analyse there were 2228 records in USA and 1338 in Australia, an amount that is easier to analyse than if we had just a few records.
+This showed us that we have a good amount of reports to analyse:

 <table>
  <tr>